cu-idlab/lab-www/_pages/digital-hospice.md

 ### Stay up to date!
 Are you interested learning more?
 Are you wanting to get your digital affairs in order?
-We're just getting started, so drop your email address below for project updates.
+We're just getting started, so sign up for project updates.
 We won't use your information for anything else and you can unsubscribe at any time.

-{% include dh-signup.html %}
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSdyPhX1Tjfo9fEqNL05c5ORSmJrqmAreMipqFMVzxlSL8nigQ/viewform?usp=sf_link" class="button secondary">Sign up!</a>

 <!-- ### Publications -->